Size: 6.4 x 2.4 x 0.5 inches (dongle); 4.8 x 1.5 x 0.7 inches (remote)

 Supported audio formats: Dolby Digital, Dolby Digital Plus, and Dolby Atmos

 Chromecast with Google TV is much more than just a streaming stick with a remote.
-Google’s newest home entertainment device boasts a sensible interface, nearly every streaming service you can think of and Google Assistant at your beck and call.
-A bunch of new Android TV upgrades were recently announced at Google I/O 2021 that should prove to be strong competition against Roku and Apple TV.
+Google’s latest home entertainment device boasts a sensible interface, nearly every streaming service you can think of and Google Assistant at your beck and call.
+A bunch of new Android TV upgrades were announced at Google I/O 2021 that should prove to be strong competition against Roku and Apple TV.
 And another great new feature coming to Android TV is the ability to use your phone as a remote control.

 The Chromecast with Google TV is about the same price as the Roku and Amazon Fire TV Sticks on the market, but as this Chromecast with Google TV review outlines, it’s the things only Google can bring that make this one of the best smart streaming devices.